gapotchenko/Gapotchenko.FX/README.md

 ## Modules

-The framework consists of granular modules that form thematic hierarchies of functionality.
+Gapotchenko.FX consists of granular modules that form thematic hierarchies of functionality.

 [Learn more about Gapotchenko.FX modules >](Source/Modules#modules)

 ## Profiles

-In addition to modules, Gapotchenko.FX framework also provides profiles.
+In addition to modules, Gapotchenko.FX also provides profiles.
-A profile is a collection of Gapotchenko.FX modules covering a common theme.
+A profile is a collection of modules covering a common theme.

 [Learn more about Gapotchenko.FX profiles >](Source/Profiles#profiles)